Optimization of Algorithmic Errors in Analog Quantum Simulations: Derivation of the -Pulse Error

 \section{Derivation of the $\frac{\pi}{2}$-Pulse Error}

-As noted in the main body of the text, the global rotation gates cannot be perfectly implemented due to the persistent Ising interaction.
-The deviation from the ideal behavior is found using a Magnus expansion, Following Appendix A of \cite{1c}:
+As noted in the main body of the paper, the global rotation gates cannot be perfectly implemented due to the persistent Ising interaction.
+The deviation from the ideal behavior is found using a Magnus expansion, following Appendix A of Ref. \cite{1c}:

-To derive the error rate bounds, it is only necessary to work to $\mathcal{O}(\epsilon^2)$ in $ \Upsilon^{\pm}_{X,Y}$.
+To derive the error rate bounds, it is only necessary to work to $\mathit{O}(\epsilon^2)$ in $ \Upsilon^{\pm}_{X,Y}$.
 The expressions for $\chi_{1,2}^{\pm}$ and $\nu_{1,2}^{\pm}$ are:

 and